 Step 6: After setting the USB device as the primary booting source, you can save your changes by pressing the F10 key.

 Step 7: Accept the changes and exit the interface by pressing the ESC key.
 Connect a bootable USB drive to the system and be used as a primary source by BIOS.

-While the approach is same, the overall interface and the keys can be different from one model to another.
+While the approach is the same, the overall interface and the keys can differ from one model to another.
 Nevertheless, by following these simple steps, you would be able to boot your computer from a USB drive without any trouble.

 |Manufacturer||Model||BIOS Entry key|

 |HP||HP and Compaq Desktop PCs (Built-in 2006 or later (came with Vista or Windows 7))||F10|